ooaklee/ghatd/docs/getting-started/user-manager/README.md

 For a detailed guide on setting up the main application router, please see the [Router Package Getting Started documentation](../router/README.md).

+If the application uses `external/starter/v0`, starter creates the reminder service and attaches it to User Manager by default.
+The manual example below is for projects composing `usermanager` directly.

 **Example Initialisation:**

 ```go